Embracing God's Call: The True Meaning of Discipleship

 The Challenge Ahead

-The hard truth is that many of us must change how we live our faith.
-We must stop chasing approval and start obeying God’s command to love.
-This is not easy, but it is the path Jesus calls us to follow.
+The hard truth is that many must change how they live their faith.
+They must stop chasing approval and start obeying God’s command to love.
+This is not easy, but it is the path Jesus calls everyone to follow.

-By embracing this truth, we become true disciples.
-Our lives will reflect God’s love in ways that transform communities and bring hope to the world.
+By embracing this truth, individuals become true disciples.
+Their lives will reflect God’s love in ways that transform communities and bring hope to the world.

 _edited_edited_edited_edited.png)